Somersoft/wagtail/README.md

 # Python/Wagtail Docksal template

-This template provides a starting point for developers, who already use Docksal, to have a hosting environment to develop websites based upon python and Wagtail CMS.
+This template provides a starting point for developers, who already use or are thinking of using Docksal, to have a hosting environment to develop websites based upon python and Wagtail CMS.

 This template show how to add python the list of supported server side languages as well as PHP and the JavaScript family.